Last Updated on 1 week by admin

 1. Seoul’s Royal Palaces

 Seoul’s royal palaces, such as Gyeongbokgung Palace, are breathtaking year-round but become magical under a blanket of snow.
 The rooftops glisten with snow, frozen ponds reflect the icy skies, and the walls provide a vibrant contrast to the white surroundings.
-It’s an ideal setting for a hanbok photoshoot or simply to enjoy Korea’s historic beauty.
+It’s an ideal setting for a hanbok photoshoot or for simply enjoying Korea’s historic beauty.

 2. Garden of Morning Calm